Local government: New Zealand

 Six of the territorial authorities are unitary authorities, which also have the powers of a regional council.
 They are Auckland Council, Nelson City Council, the Gisborne, Marlborough and Tasman district councils, and Chatham Islands Council.

 Regional council areas are based on water catchment areas, whereas territorial authorities are based on community of interest and road access.
 Within a regional council area there are usually many city or district councils, although city and district councils can be in multiple regional council areas.

+Local councils in New Zealand do vary in structure, but are overseen by the government department Local Government New Zealand.
+For many decades until the local government reforms of 1989, a borough with more than 20,000 people could be proclaimed a city.
+The boundaries of councils tended to follow the edge of the built-up area, so little distinction was made between the urban area and the local government area.
+New Zealand's local government structural arrangements were significantly reformed by the Local Government Commission in 1989 when approximately 700 councils and special purpose bodies were amalgamated to create 87 new local authorities.
+As a result, the term "city" began to take on two meanings.
+The word "city" came to be used in a less formal sense to describe major urban areas independent of local body boundaries.
+Gisborne, for example, adamantly described itself as the first city in the world to see the new millennium.
+Gisborne is administered by a district council, but its status as a city is not generally disputed.
+Under the current law, the minimum population for a new city is 50,000.